 As an occupational therapist, I use the Learning Without Tears program (formerly known as Handwriting Without Tears).
 The materials are high-quality, the learning progression is developmental and builds one skill on top of the previous skill, and the early levels are more sensory-based than most writing programs.
 See Can HWT’s Flip Crayons Transform Pencil Grasp in Preschoolers? and Why Do You Start (Uppercase) Letters at the Top?
 Speed and Accuracy for some HWT strategies that really work.
 Gifted kids usually want to be creative and expansive when learning, so take a look at Have More Fun When You Use Drawing To Develop Pre-Writing Skills to make teaching a gifted child easier.

 If you are the parent of a gifted child, or if you teach gifted preschoolers, please share your best strategies to support handwriting here!!!
+If you suspect that your young child is gifted, read Is Your Child Bright or Gifted?
+Spot the Differences to have some new ways to think about the behaviors you see.
 If you are wondering if you should tell your child that their advanced skills have a name, “gifted”, check out Should You Tell Your Gifted Child About Their Giftedness? for some good reasons why they need to know and how to approach this issue with them.